jrpotter/bootstrap/README.md

 TODO:
 - [ ] Make free-ing data consistent with null pointers.
-- [ ] Make error handling consistent.
 - [ ] Add documentation throughout (ownership, docstrings, etc.).
 - [ ] Have main.c return status code of run.sh.
+- [ ] Organize variables in each function to the top?

 CLI utility for initializing projects in reproducible ways.